 If you have an old pair of pantyhose or a knee-high kicking around, that’s great, otherwise use a thin sock.

 Place one ball at the very toe of the sock and then tie a knot above the ball.
 Ensure that the ball is in there nice and snug otherwise, it will move around in the sock and it might fall apart a bit.

 Continue to put balls in the sock and tying knots until you get to the top.
 I was able to fit three into my sock.
 Remy wanted you to see how tight the sock is around each ball…

 For you men out there, that’s “felt“, not “feel“, your balls.

-Put the knee-high full of balls into the washing machine and run them through a hot cycle.
+Put the sock full of balls into the washing machine and run them through a hot cycle.
 Then put them in the dryer.

 Depending on the wool, you may have to do this 2 or 3 times.
-If you’ve got other items that need to be washed in hot, you can put them in too so you’re not wasting energy and water.
+If you’ve got other items that need to be washed in hot, might as well put them in too so you’re not wasting energy and water.

 Step 14: Sit Back and Admire Your Work

 Aren’t they nice?
 FYI, it’s next to impossible to get your kids to keep their hands off them.